-- Nursing education: Designed to prepare the nurse to teach in postsecondary nursing programs, including schools of practical nursing, associate degree programs, and baccalaureate and higher degree programs; and to provide comprehensive patient and/or staff education within the healthcare system. - Nursing leadership: Designed to prepare the nurse to serve in middle- and upper-management roles, including executive leadership, within healthcare organizations.
-Part-time or full-time study is available. - Community-based Public Health: Designed to prepare nurses to assume leadership roles in assessing communities and populations, identifying high risk groups, and in partnership with communities, consumers, and stakeholders, developing culturally-sensitive, evidence-based, and population appropriate nursing interventions to positively impact the determinants of health.
+- Nursing education: Designed to prepare the nurse to teach in postsecondary nursing programs, including schools of practical nursing, associate degree programs, and baccalaureate and higher degree programs; and to provide comprehensive patient and/or staff education within the healthcare system. - Nursing leadership: Designed to prepare the nurse to serve in middle- and upper-management roles, including executive leadership, within healthcare organizations. - Community-based Public Health: Designed to prepare nurses to assume leadership roles in assessing communities and populations, identifying high risk groups, and in partnership with communities, consumers, and stakeholders, developing culturally-sensitive, evidence-based, and population appropriate nursing interventions to positively impact the determinants of health.